 Great additional improvements in precision, perhaps as much as 1000 to 10,000, may be possible with the use of quantum methods.
 A demonstration experiment that made use of one trapped antiproton demonstrated that individual spin flips of a single antiproton could be observed [25].

-The antiproton magnetic moment apparatus used to make the first one-particle comparison of the antiproton and proton is currently available for proton operation at CERN, and for antiprotons once they again become available.
-In addition, work is progressing at Harvard on improved apparatus and methods.
+The antiproton magnetic moment apparatus used to make the first one-particle comparison of the antiproton and proton was available for proton operation at CERN, and for antiprotons once they become available in 2014.